 The Hospitalist service is staffed by four senior residents and staffed with hospitalist attendings.
 They care for both general medicine and subspecialty patients, accepting admissions after 5 p.m.
 The senior residents cap at five new admits.
 This service provides a broad patient care experience and exposure to attendings in the rapidly growing field of hospital medicine.

 Three Cardiology services each have one senior resident, and two interns.
-The cardiology services follow patients admitted to the CCU or to the telemetry floor.
+The cardiology services follow patients admitted to the telemetry floor.

 Our CCU is staffed by two senior residents and two interns, under supervision of the cardiology fellow and attending, and is a closed intensive care unit.
 Teams alternate admissions.